Topical Metformin and Addressing PCOS, Diabetes, Excessive Facial Hair (Hirsutism)

 Topical metformin in a permeation enhancing base may be an effective alternative for those who cannot tolerate taking metformin orally due to side effects, or for those who cannot take large tablets.
 It must be obtained from a compounding pharmacy and requires a prescription.

 If switching from an oral dose to a topical dose in a permeation enhancing base, it is important to reduce the topical dose.
 Transdermal metformin is typically dosed at only 5-10% of the normal oral dose, and this significantly reduced actual dose has achieved effects that are clinically comparable.
-Your doctor can speak with the pharmacists at T&C Compounding for suggestions.
+Your doctor can speak with the pharmacists at Town & Country Compounding for suggestions.
 Patients should monitor their blood sugar often, especially when changing dosage forms.

 In other words, oral administration often leads to gastrointestinal side effects which causes people to stop taking the drug and stops the progress for their condition.
-Transdermal administration may be a way to avoid this and allow the patient to remain on the therapy!

 Metformin: Skin Conditions